GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_Purpose.rst

 + The first chapters are API reference manuals for the AstroData and ReductionContext classes respectively.
-+ An Appendix on Creating an AstroData configuration Package, written as a hands on startup-guide.
++ A chapter on Creating an AstroData configuration Package, written as a hands on startup-guide.
-+ An Appendix on the Concepts in the AstroData Infrastructure
++ A chapter on the Concepts in the AstroData Infrastructure

 The AstroData class is a dataset abstraction for MEF files, while the